 Ragtag has shops in all the major fashion areas of Tokyo: Kichijoji, Shibuya, Shimokitazawa, Shinjuku, and Harajuku.

-7. For American Vintage-style clothing: Flamingo
+7. For American Vintage-style Clothing: Flamingo

 Looking for western jeans or leather jackets?
 What about 1970’s dresses?
 Head over to Flamingo, a store that has more of the vibe of an American thrift shop, with lots of jeans, plaid, and clothing styles range from the 1950s to the 1990s.
 Their cool neon flamingo sign makes this thrift shop stand out from the rest of the shops on the street.